23DP3AIkau/finance_manager/README.md

 - Set realistic budgets based on your historical spending
 - Use the monthly overview to identify spending patterns
 - Compare yearly data to track financial progress over time
-- Delete test accounts when you're ready to use real data

 ## Data Storage